Add To Favorites

 What do you need to know to be a safe bus rider?
 Create your own school bus, driver, and passengers!

-What are the safety rules for riding on your school bus?
+Ask students about safety rules for riding the school bus.
 What rules do drivers follow?
+What rules do riders follow?
 Why do you think there are so many rules?
-Where is the Danger Zone?
+Document student responses on the class white board.

 Create passengers on your school bus with Crayola Model Magic.
 Shape the driver and school children.
 Dry overnight.

 With Crayola Washable Markers, add details to the bus including doors, windows, wheels, and lights.

 Students cut out windows and doors with Crayola Scissors.
 Adult assistance may be required for this step.

 Practice following safety rules with student passengers and school bus drivers so that you get to and from school safely every time.

 Display the 7 principles of Kwanzaa in a one-of-a-kind accordion window book.